alejandh/cmap_visualization_toolkit_alej/README.md

 ### Notebook Version & Local Installation

 For an introduction, in an easy to use online version (not for sensitive data) check out the collab version [here](https://colab.research.google.com/drive/1n90EDMSiXhIaOULUMPJ4W4hqdZCh1NQw?usp=sharing)
-You can find a short tutorial on using the toolkit in collab [here](https://vimeo.com/1122226315))
+You can find a short tutorial on using the toolkit in collab [here](https://vimeo.com/1122226315)).
+You can read a general description in the working paper [here](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit/blob/main/documentation/paper.md).
 ---

 ## What This Toolkit Does